AceLikesGhosts/ytm-rpc/README.md

 4. Ensure you have a Discord application created and obtain the `client_id` for the RPC.
 Replace the value of `CLIENT_ID` in the `.env` file with your application's client ID.

-5. Add the extension to your web browser (tested in Google Chrome), installation steps very between browsers.
+5. Add the extension to your web browser (only Chromium based browsers are supported)

+### Extension Installation:
+1. Open your Chromium based browser and navigate to `chrome://extensions/`, or the respective extensions page, in the address bar.
+2. Turn on the Developer Mode switch (usually located at the top-right corner of the extensions page).
+3. Click on the "Load unpacked" button.
+4. Browse to the project directory where you cloned the repository and select the folder containing the extension files.
+The Discord Rich Presence extension should now be installed and active in your Chromium browser.

 ## Prerequisites